 General Cooking Tips

-I’m in the don’t salt while cooking camp.
-I only add salt when the beans are tender.
+- I’m in the don’t salt while cooking camp.
+I only add salt when the beans are completely cooked.

 Serves: about 3 cups cooked chickpeas